vishwa573/Employee_Attendance_System-using-facial-recognition-/README.md

 - `templates/`: HTML templates for rendering web pages.
 - `static/`: Static files (CSS, JS).
 - `media/`: The images of the employees and the model is stored here
+- `mypro/`: Is the main base directory of the django project

 ## Contributing